JayBazuzi/jaybazuzi.github.io/_posts/Decoupled-Design.md

 ```
 <!-- endSnippet -->

-We want to test that the right output is printed at the right time.
+The three classes are all directly coupled.
+If we want to test that the right output is printed at the right time, we'll have to execute the entire program.

 One option is to override `Console.Out` to capture that result:

 <!-- snippet: end-to-end-test -->
 ```cs